nus-cs2103/website-base/admin/overview-for-teachers.md

 ### Achievement 3: Scaled up without losing rigor{.text-success}

-While SE modules are notoriously hard to scale, we have done reasonably well in scaling this module to 500 students, without a significant drop in rigor of evaluation (thanks to the practical exam), and without a significant increase in teaching resources (e.g., tutor hours).
+While SE courses are notoriously hard to scale, we have done reasonably well in scaling this course to 500 students, without a significant drop in rigor of evaluation (thanks to the practical exam), and without a significant increase in teaching resources (e.g., tutor hours).
 Strategies used:

-1. **Heavy use of automation**: The module uses automation heavily (supported by about 20,000 LoC of Python scripts) e.g., generating dashboards from various sources of data.
-In addition, the module uses the following EdTech tools that were built by our students primarily to support this module but currently used by other modules as well:
+1. **Heavy use of automation**: The course uses automation heavily (supported by about 20,000 LoC of Python scripts) e.g., generating dashboards from various sources of data.
+In addition, the course uses the following EdTech tools that were built by our students primarily to support this course but currently used by other courses as well:
-   * [MarkBind](https://markbind.org): Used to create the module website
+   * [MarkBind](https://markbind.org): Used to create the course website
    * [TEAMMATES](https://teammatesv4.appspot.com/): For peer evaluations
    * [RepoSense](https://reposense.org): To generate code dashboards
    * [CATcher](https://catcher-org.github.io): To support the practical exam